Manchester United suffered another set back last night, leaving me asking myself did Alex Ferguson know the time was right to leave Manchester United?

 I'm not sure whether it is arrogance on the part of van Gaal (I wouldn't be surprised if it was).
 Could it be van Gaal thinks winning the Capital One Cup makes little difference to his future ambitions?

-Other managers might see it as an opportunity to get a first trophy on the board and ease the pressure, given that the likes of Chelsea, Arsenal, Man City and Liverpool may well have an eye elsewhere.
+Other managers might see it as an opportunity to get a first trophy on the board and ease the pressure.
+Especially considering the likes of Chelsea, Arsenal, Man City and Liverpool may well have eyes elsewhere.

-So who is to blame for where United are now at?
+So who is to blame for where United are now?
 Ferguson, Moyes, Ed Woodward, David Gill, the Glazers, or a combination of all?

 Did Sir Alex Ferguson leave them in a bad state?
 Although they were league champions, I believe Ferguson knew the writing was on the wall for this team.
-But in defence of Ferguson, was he offered the money to improve the squad before departing the scene?
+But in defence of Ferguson, did he have the money to improve the squad before departing the scene?

 For all we know, the Glazers may have been running a tight ship at the time and making little money available.
 Or maybe Ferguson had the money, and wrongly judged that - as champions - his squad didn't need much surgery.

 Personally I think the rot set in years ago.
-It is said that if you stand still you move backwards, and that is true of Manchester United.
+It is said that if you stand still, you move backwards - and this seems to be the case at Manchester United.

 Since then nothing has changed.
-Moyes and/or Woodward didn’t address the issues, and it remains to be seen if van Gaal will do so.
+Issues weren't addressed under Moyes and/or Woodward, and it remains to be seen if van Gaal will do so.
 One thing that is for sure, is that Ferguson certainly knew the right time to get out.